The University Secretary oversees the administrative areas listed below.

 Human Rights Office

-Brenda Taylor is the Director of SFU’s Human Rights Office.
-Ms. Taylor administers the University’s Human Rights Policy (GP 18), co-ordinates the University's employment equity programme, and is the University’s senior resource person on human rights, harassment and equity matters.
+Marie Brunelle is the Director of SFU’s Human Rights Office.
+Ms. Brunelle administers the University’s Human Rights Policy (GP 18) and is the University’s senior resource person on human rights and harassment matters.
 The Director advises people who believe they may be the targets of discrimination and harassment, and managers who require assistance in dealing within their working units.
 She acts as a mediator in disputes and provides seminars, guest lectures and workshops.
-Ms .Taylor is a lawyer who has worked in the-post secondary sector since 1998, and in the human rights field since 1980.
+Ms. Brunelle is a lawyer who has worked in the post-secondary sector since 1992 and in the Human Rights field since 1985.
 The Human Rights Office is located in AQ 3045.
 The Human Rights Office maintains a web site at www.sfu.ca/hro